sidrafik42/cv-generator/DEPLOYMENT.md

    - **Instance Type**: Free (or choose as needed)

 6. **IMPORTANT**: Make sure Render uses Python 3.12, not 3.13:
+   - Render defaults to Python 3.13 unless explicitly told to use a different version

-   - The application is configured to use Python 3.12 because Pillow (image processing library) does not support Python 3.13 yet
+   - The application is configured to use Python 3.12.15 because Pillow (image processing library) does not support Python 3.13 yet
-   - Render may default to Python 3.13, which will cause deployment failures
-   - The [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt) and [pyproject.toml](file://c:\Users\lenovo\Desktop\cv%20generator\pyproject.toml) files specify Python 3.12 to ensure compatibility
+   - The [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt) file specifies `python-3.12.15` to ensure Render uses the correct version
-   - If you see an error like "Current Python version (3.13.4) is not allowed by the project (3.12)", it means Render is using Python 3.13 instead of 3.12
-   - **If Render continues to use Python 3.13**, you may need to:
-     - Manually specify the Python version in the Render dashboard
-     - Contact Render support to ensure they're respecting the [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt) file
+   - You can also use 3.12.2 or 3.12.10 — Render supports all 3.12.x versions

 7. Click "Create Web Service"